optimisedu/Linear-Entrapolation/README.md

 - npm i
 - npm run dev : for hot reloading of the JS source folder
 - npm run build : to build the project
+- Todo - improve the readme markdown.
+Add project examples, do some degree of functional codesplitting.
+- Where aplicable add types